-Recent key outcomes:
+Page 4 Recent key outcomes:

 LPPS consistently achieves high results in both NAPLAN and PAT testing.
 Analysis of student achievement data demonstrates a trend of improvement in areas of Literacy and Numeracy.
 The school results remain consistently and significantly higher than 'like' schools.
-The school works with a Literacy Leader (Coach) and a Numeracy Leader (Coach) to support improved teacher pedagogical practice in Mathematics and Literacy.
+The school works with a two Literacy Leaders (EY Rec-Yr 2 and MY Yr 3-6) to support improved teacher pedagogical practice in Literacy.

 4. Curriculum

 Subject offerings: